 2. If required, enter a command similar to the following to unmount the currently mounted disc, then remove it from the drive:

 '''

-umount /dvd
+/usr/sbin/umount /SD_DVD

 '''

-In this example, /dvd is the mount point directory for the disc drive.
+In this example, /SD_DVD is the mount point directory for the disc drive.

 3. Insert the disc into the disc drive, and then enter a command similar to the following to mount it: